pnnl/cst/README.md

 # CoSim Toolbox Overview
+Co-simulation is an analysis technique that allows multiple simulation tools, generally from different domains, to exchange data during runtime.
+This allows the development of larger and/or more complex models than what a single simulation tool traditionally covers.
+[HELICS](https://github.com/GMLC-TDC/HELICS) is a co-simulation platform developed under funding from the United States Department of Energy ([summary paper](https://ieeexplore.ieee.org/document/10424422) and [documentation](https://docs.helics.org/en/latest/)).
+HELICS has been used various studies such as those evaluating a [transactive retail market in power systems](https://ieeexplore.ieee.org/document/10472237), evaulating the roles of [distributed power inverters on power system frequency response](https://ieeexplore.ieee.org/document/9966492), and [cyber-security analysis of power system](https://spectrum.library.concordia.ca/id/eprint/987690/1/Lardier_MASc_S2021.pdf).
+Due to its origins as a power system tool, many of the existing studies are connected to that domain but HELICS itself is domain agnostic and is suitable for use in any time-series simulation.

-CoSim Toolbox (CST) is a suite of Dockerized tools and libraries that make it easier to build, run, and analyze HELICS-based co-simulations.
-Some of these applications are web-based services (_e.g._ databases for storing configuration and simulation data) and some of these are simulation tools themselves.
-Additionally, CST provides a Python HELICS federate class that makes writing a HELICs federate easier and provides access to some CST functionality with no additional coding.
+CoSim Toolbox (CST) is a suite of Dockerized tools and libraries that make it easier to build, run, and analyze any HELICS-based co-simulations, particularly where new simulation tools written in Python are being developed.
+Some of these tools CST provides are web-based services (_e.g._ databases for storing configuration and simulation data) and some of these are simulation tools themselves.
+Additionally, CST provides a Python HELICS federate class that makes writing a HELICS federate easier and provides access to some CST functionality with no additional coding.

 ## Major Features
 CoSim Toolbox has the following key features: